ThreaditApp/Threadit/README.md

 - A user joins a community.
 - A user leaves a community.
 - A user views a community's threads and members.
-- A moderator deletes a community.

 #### 📝 Threads
 - A user creates a thread.
 - A user edits or deletes their own thread.
 - A user views a thread and its comments.
-- A moderator deletes a thread.

 #### 💬 Comments
 - A user comments on a thread.